countable-web/open-source-corporation/sales/PROPOSALS.md

-# How To Write Good Proposals
+# How To Increase Proposal Win Rate

 ## Purpose